 Learn More About these 19 Scientists for Black History Month

 February is Black History Month.
-Learn more about 19 African American scientists and engineers.
+Learn more about some of the many African American scientists and engineers who have made important contributions to science history.

 Black History Month: 19 Scientists to learn more about!